Netryon/chronovault/README.md

 | Backup         | SATA SSD                    |
 | Connectivity   | USB3–SATA adapter; external power for drives |

-Also runs on Raspberry Pi 3B+, Pi 5, or other Debian-based systems.
+Also runs on Raspberry Pi 5, or other Debian-based systems.

 ---